Airbus in China

 China’s aviation sector also makes important contributions to the A350 XWB – which has become a symbol of strategic cooperation between Airbus and Chinese industry, with some five per cent of the highly-efficient new-generation widebody aircraft manufactured in the country.

 Airbus has launched a key area of cooperation with China to update the nation’s airspace with state-of-the-art air traffic management (ATM) systems.

-In 2013, Airbus signed a Memorandum of Understanding (MoU) with China’s Air Traffic Management Bureau (ATMB) under the Civil Aviation Administration of China (CAAC) to work together in this area, with Airbus ProSky subsidiary responsible for implementing ATM technologies focussed on improving China’s air transportation capacity and efficiency, while contributing to a sustainable future.
+In 2013, Airbus signed a Memorandum of Understanding (MoU) with China’s Air Traffic Management Bureau (ATMB) under the Civil Aviation Administration of China (CAAC) to work together in this area, with the Airbus ProSky subsidiary responsible for implementing ATM technologies focussed on improving China’s air transportation capacity and efficiency, while contributing to a sustainable future.

-The MoU provided framework for four projects’ start-up, including: air traffic flow management (ATFM); airport Collaborative Decision Making (A-CDM); assessing the capacity of Chengdu Airport for the implementation of required navigation performance authorisation required (RNP AR) and instrument landing systems (ILS) technology; and, improving the performance of instrument landing systems at Beijing Capital Airport.
+The MoU provided framework for four projects’ start-up, including: air traffic flow management (ATFM); Airport Collaborative Decision Making (A-CDM); assessing the capacity of Chengdu Airport for the implementation of required navigation performance authorisation required (RNP AR) and instrument landing systems (ILS) technology; and, improving the performance of instrument landing systems at Beijing Capital Airport.

 A strategy of partnerships

 Airbus also seeks to form new industrial partnerships whenever possible.
 For example, the A318 is the first new Airbus aircraft developed with support from a Chinese engineering team.

 Also, the specially-commissioned roll-on, roll-off ship that transports A380 components within the Airbus production network was built at the country’s Jinling shipyard.